Where can field guides find work experience placements and employment guarantees?

 For South African graduates of the comprehensive FGASA Professional Field Guide course, job offers are guaranteed.

 This means that you’re guaranteed a job offer within six months of completing your Bushwise course.
 Field guides are placed at a lodge or game reserve which partners with Bushwise.

 But there are other placement opportunities available too.

 2) Work experience placements for Bushwise graduates

-All Bushwise graduates who’ve completed either the FGASA Professional Field Guide course, or the FGASA Field Guiding and Conservation Careers internship, have access to work experience placements.
+All Bushwise graduates who’ve completed either the FGASA Professional Field Guide course have access to work experience placements.

 For those moving on into a work experience placement, Bushwise head trainers will do an assessment of each graduate, and provide advice on the type of work experience placement that would suit them best.

 These graduates are placed with the Bushwise partner that best suits that graduate’s skills and aspirations.
 Graduates are placed with a lodge or game reserve that partners with Bushwise.
 But these placements are not a job offer, and only provide the opportunity to gain experience in the field.
 However, they often lead to permanent positions.

 And for those Bushwise students who are under 21 – and so are not old enough to get their professional driving permit (PdP) and drive guests around just yet – there are non-guiding placements on offer for you too.